 Each year, we organise two large scientific meetings:

-- The PVRI Annual World Congress on Pulmonary Vascular Disease, which always takes place at the end of January.
+- The PVRI Annual World Congress on Pulmonary Vascular Disease, which typically takes place at the end of January.

-- The PVRI Drug Discovery & Development Symposium, which is held in June/July.
+- The PVRI Drug Discovery & Development Symposium, which is typically held in June/July.

-These events take place in different countries each year and are aimed at our members, the pharmaceutical industry and the drug regulatory bodies.
+These events take place in different countries each year and are aimed at PVRI members, drug regulatory bodies and the pharmaceutical industry as a whole.

-The scientific agenda includes conference talks, discussions, interviews and abstract presentations from our global network.
-The e-learning side of our site is populated by these lecture recordings and abstract submissions which allow us to educate all areas of the world that have access to the internet.
+The scientific agenda includes conference talks, discussions, interviews and abstract presentations from our global network, and the e-learning side of our site is populated by these lecture recordings and abstract submissions, which allow us to educate all areas of the world that have access to the internet.

 While our educational content is distributed online, our network of doctors and clinicians also help educate other professionals on the ground.
-Spanning over 103 different countries, our Task Forces specialise in eight different forms of the disease.
+Spanning over 103 different countries, our Task Forces specialise in various different forms of the disease and aid with pulmonary vascular treatment on a regional basis.

 At present, our Task Forces include: